infiniteregrets/QiskitBot/README.md

 Builds might fail on your machine.
 This is still under testing and there is a lot that needs to be fixed with the way the code is structured.
 Once everything is smooth, I will add docstrings and comments wherever neccessary.
 This was just a hobby project, but I do plan on extending it further.

 ## Versions
 There are two versions that I have been working on.
-One that uses the [Python Docker SDK](https://docker-py.readthedocs.io/en/stable/) and one that launches containers using Podman inside a container controlled by Docker.
+One that uses the [Docker Python SDK](https://docker-py.readthedocs.io/en/stable/) and one that launches containers using Podman inside a container controlled by Docker.
-They Python Docker SDK version is much faster when it comes to rendering simple circuits, so that is what you should be probably looking at.
+They Docker Python SDK version is much faster when it comes to rendering simple circuits, so that is what you should be probably looking at.

 ## Architecture of the sandbox (running untrusted code) [Podman]
 ### Goal